wp-plugins/search-by-sku-for-woocommerce/readme.txt

 3. No configuration required :)

 == Changelog ==
+= 0.6.0 =
+Minor release functionally - Major release development wise :)

+* Compatibility with Woocommerce layered nav widget!
+* Fix issue with search results appearing in strange places.
+* Compatibility with Woocommerce Price filter widget!
+* Fix issue with incorrect result count.

+This is probably the most significant release of the plugin so far as it addresses most of the issues previously raised, so please keep all bug reports / enhancement suggestions coming :)

 = 0.5.2 =
 Bug fix release!
 0.5.1 removed the plugin when searching in the Wordpress admin as Woocommerce has implemented searching for simple products by SKU.